void-linux/void-docs/src/config/date-time.md

 # ln -sf /usr/share/zoneinfo/<timezone> /etc/localtime
 ```

+> Note: If the variable `TIMEZONE` is set in `/etc/rc.conf`, it should be
+> removed or commented out, as this will override what has been set with `ln` on
+> reboot.

 To change the timezone on a per user basis, the `TZ` variable can be exported
 from your shell's profile: